claire-lex/mish/README.md

      are logged.
 One file per terminal is created.

-   * The command "nmap" has an additionnal wrapper so that every nmap command generates timed nmap and grapable output files in the traces directory.
+   * The command "nmap" has an additionnal wrapper so that every nmap command generates timed nmap and grapable output files in the `traces` directory.

-> Log and history files are stored in the directory defined at setup.

 2. Change the terminal prompt.
 By default, it just adds the name of the assessment in front of the current prompt.

-> The i3blocks addon `mishi3` can be used to know when mish is enabled, see below.
+### Traces

+Log and history files are stored in `logs` in the directory defined at setup.

+Mish net commands (detailed below) and the nmap wrapper create additional file stored in the `traces` folder.

+The files in `traces` are in a subfolder named after the origin IP address of the command (i.e. your host's IP address).
+This is useful if you are auditing several scopes from different VLANs.
+For instance:

+- First audit day, I am in the user VLAN with IP 192.168.1.25.
+My traces go to `<mish_path>/traces/192.168.1.25/`.
+- Second audit day, I test from the admin VLAN with IP 192.168.100.56.
+My traces go to `<mish_path>/traces/192.168.100.56/`.

+> If the origin IP address cannot be retrieved, the files are stored directly in the `traces` folder.

 Commands
 --------